 - The Google Suggest keyword selection tool – google.com/webhp?complete=1&hl=en

 - Note, however, that keyword popularity alone is not enough!
-I scrubbed my list of phrases carefully to ensure each phrase is BOTH popular and relevant to the website goals.
-I want phrases that generate a reasonable volume of qualified leads.
+I scrubbed my list of phrases carefully to ensure each word was popular and relevant to the website’s goals.
+I want words that generate a reasonable volume of qualified leads.

-Using these tools to generate alternative keywords and assess the popularity of those phrases, I created a shortlist of phrases consistent with the website’s theme and objectives.
-I concluded that “Search Engine Optimization Tips” and “SEO Tips” were both relevant and popular Internet searches that are consistent with the strategy behind the WITHseo.com site.
+Using these tools to generate alternative keywords and assess the popularity of those phrases, I created a shortlist of terms consistent with the website’s theme and objectives.
+I concluded that “Search Engine Optimization Tips” and “SEO Tips” were relevant and popular Internet searches consistent with the strategy behind the WITHseo.com site.

-B. Techniques Used: Keyword Placement There is several recommended locations where keywords should appear.
+B. Techniques Used: Keyword Placement There are several recommended locations where keywords should appear.
 The WITHseo.com keyphrases were incorporated in these locations:

 - Title Tag in Anchor Tags